kariljordan/bpco/_exercises/02-05-a-building-your-core-group.md

 ## Christina

-1. I am good at taking disparate elements or complicated ideas and making meaning out of them.
+1. I am good at taking disparate elements or complicated ideas, organizing them, and making meaning out of them.

 2. My default mode of operation is: have ideas, talk to people about them, then go away and construct something on my own.